MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 ![Azure Resource Manager project permissions](../release/_img/azure-rm-endpoint/azure-rm-project-permissions.png)

+> [!NOTE]
-Note: Project permission feature is dependent on the new service connections UI and once we enable this feature, the old service connections UI is no longer usable.
+> Project permissions feature is dependent on the new service connections UI and once we enable this feature, the old service
+> connections UI is no longer usable.

 <a name="use-connection"></a>